- The Winter Squash Eating Experience | Basic Differences in Eating Quality Between 7 Types

 - If you are selling your squash and edible pumpkins, consider your market.
 A winter market or CSA, for example, is a good outlet for your kabocha and butternuts when they are in their prime.

-If you are interested in learning more about eating quality in winter squash and edible pumpkins, here are three of Dr. Brent Loy's publications on the subject:
+If you are interested in learning more about eating quality in winter squash and edible pumpkins, here are a couple publication by the late Dr. Brent Loy on the subject: